audacity/audacity-support/audio-editing/audiobook-mastering.md

 Download and install the [ACX Check](https://plugins.audacityteam.org/analyzers/analysis-plugins#acx-check) plugin which will help you check the levels of your recording.

 {% hint style="info" %}
-Check [#installing-nyquist-plugins](../basics/customizing-audacity/installing-plugins.md#installing-nyquist-plugins "mention")for instructions on how to install the ACX Check plugin
+Check [#installing-nyquist-plugins](../basics/customizing-audacity/installing-plugins.md#installing-nyquist-plugins "mention") for instructions on how to install the ACX Check plugin
 {% endhint %}

-If you are using a version of Audacity previous to 2.4.1 you will also need to download and install [rms-normalize](https://forum.audacityteam.org/viewtopic.php?p=325078#p325078)
+If you are using a version of Audacity previous to 2.4.1 you will also need to download and install [rms-normalize](https://forum.audacityteam.org/t/rms-normalize/45334)

 ## Setup